A brief guide to Fix NET::ERR_CERT_AUTHORITY_INVALID Error on Google Chrome

 - Try clearing Google Chrome’s Cache Memory

 Exit Google Chrome and restart it.
-The NET:: ERR_CERT_AUTHORITY_INVALID error could be resolved.
+This error could be resolved.

 - Try resetting Google Chrome to Default Settings